LegendsOfLearning/unity-lol-fluency-sdk/README.md

 # Testing
 These testing urls point to a "wrapper" that mimics the fluency player.

 Tests are using query params to mimic the player session data.
 When the client loads it'll display the data.
-The `send results` button will log the trails array to the console.
+The `send results` button will log the `trials` array to the console.

 Assessment